-- products (set[PreprocessorFile] | Iterable[Cube]) Cubes (or products) over which the statistics will be computed. - statistics (list[str]) Statistical metrics to be computed, e.g. [mean, max].
+- products (list) Cubes (or products) over which the statistics will be computed. - statistics (list) Statistical metrics to be computed, e.g. [mean, max].
 Choose from the operators listed in the iris.analysis package.
-Percentiles can be specified like pXX.
-YY. - output\products (dict) For internal use only.
+Percentiles can be specified like pXX.YY. - output\products (dict) For internal use only.
 A dict with statistics names as keys and preprocessorfiles as values.
-If products are passed as input, the statistics cubes will be assigned to these output products. - span (str) Overlap or full; if overlap, statistics are computed on common time-span; if full, statistics are computed on full time spans, ignoring missing data. - ignore\scalar\coords (boo1) If True, remove any scalar coordinate in the input datasets before merging the input cubes into the multi-dataset cube.
+If products are passed as input, the statistics cubes will be assigned to these output products. - span (str (default: 'overlap')) Overlap or full; if overlap, statistics are computed on common time- span; if full, statistics are computed on full time spans, ignoring missing data. - ignore\scalar\coords (bool) If True, remove any scalar coordinate in the input datasets before merging the input cubes into the multi-dataset cube.
 The resulting multi-dataset cube will have no scalar coordinates (the actual input datasets will remain unchanged).
 If False, scalar coordinates will remain in the input datasets, which might lead to merge conflicts in case the input datasets have different scalar coordinates.

-A dict of cubes or set of output\products depending on the type of products.
+A set of output\products with the resulting ensemble statistics.

-dict | set
+set

-'''

-esmvalcore.preprocessor.multi_model_statistics(), the
+esmvalcore.preprocessor.multi\model\statistics(), the

-'''